-Seeking legal advice is highly recommended, so that you can make sure you don’t make any errors on your divorce papers, which could potentially slow down the process.
+Seeking legal advice is highly recommended so that you can make sure you don’t make any errors on your divorce papers, as this could slow down the process.

-In addition, it’s normally recommended that you attempt to reach an agreement about the reason for your divorce before submitting the divorce petition, so that there are no unnecessary delays further down the line.
+In addition, it’s normally recommended that you attempt to reach an agreement about the reason for your divorce before submitting the divorce petition.
+This way, it’s less likely that there will be unnecessary delays further down the line.
 A solicitor should be able to advise you if this is appropriate in your circumstances.